Kevin-B47/NodeJS-Steam-Auth-Server/readme.md

  - /auth/logout (destroys session data)
  - / (index acts like /auth/get)
 ## .ENV & Configuration
 If you have make a .env file at the root, you can override the config.js file.
 This is create for things like container support.
+I have included a dummy enviroment file with all of the current config options so you don't have to go searching for them.

+## Docker
+The dockerfile assumes you already have a mongodb service somewhere